 Succulent Planter : extended version 5.0

-We will chose the best succulents and display them in a rectangular wood box complete with decorative mosses, branches, a beautiful statement.
+We will chose the best succulents and display them in a rectangular wood box complete with decorative mosses and branches to create a beautiful statement.

-This upgraded option contains 5 planted succulents in an 18″ longer box.
+This option contains 5 planted succulents in an 18" long box.

 Succulents are similar to cactus and are very low maintenance.
 Below are some easy guidelines to get you going in the world of these adorable plants.

 Allow the soil to dry slightly between waterings.
 Succulents don't like to have wet feet.
 When you do water, water thoroughly.
 After the soil has soaked up all it can, tip the container carefully to pour out excess water.
 We recommend watering over a sink or outside and then drying fully before replacing it to the table or sill.